Skip to content

 Think of metadata as a blueprint.
 Just as an architect draws plans before building a house, you describe your data solution in metadata before generating the code to build it.

-A Data Connection represents a place where data lives — a database, a schema, a warehouse.
+A Data Connection cable represents a place where data lives — a database, a schema, a warehouse.
 It captures:

-• Name — A friendly label for this connection (e.g., “Staging Database”, “Production Warehouse”).
+• Name: a friendly label for this connection (e.g., “Staging Database”, “Production Warehouse”).

-• Connection type — What kind of system this is (SQL Server, Snowflake, PostgreSQL, etc.).
+• Connection type: what kind of system this is (SQL Server, Snowflake, PostgreSQL, etc.).

-• Location details — The schema, catalog, or other location info needed to qualify objects.
+• Location details: the schema, catalog, or other location info needed to qualify objects.

 You’ll typically have a handful of connections in a project — one for your source system, one for your staging area, one for your warehouse, and so on.

-A Data Object represents a structure in your data solution — usually a table, view, or query.
+A Data Object table_chart represents a structure in your data solution — usually a table, view, or query.
 It’s the central building block in ADL.

 Each Data Object belongs to a Data Connection (telling ADL where it lives) and contains:

-• Business Key Definitions — Which columns make up the primary or business key for this object.
+• Business Key Definitions: which columns make up the primary or business key for this object.

-• Relationships — Links to other Data Objects, similar to foreign key relationships.
+• Relationships: links to other Data Objects, similar to foreign key relationships.

-• Classifications — Tags like “PII” or “Sensitive” that help you track compliance requirements.
+• Classifications: tags like “PII” or “Sensitive” that help you track compliance requirements.

-• Extensions — Custom key-value pairs for any additional metadata you need to track.
+• Extensions: custom key-value pairs for any additional metadata you need to track.

-A Data Object Mapping describes how data flows from one object to another.
+A Data Object Mapping swap_horiz describes how data flows from one object to another.
 It connects a source Data Object to a target Data Object, and includes:

-• Data Item Mappings — How individual columns map from source to target, including any transformation logic.
+• Data Item Mappings: how individual columns map from source to target, including any transformation logic.

-• Filter criteria — Conditions that determine which rows are included.
+• Filter criteria: conditions that determine which rows are included.

-• Business keys — Key definitions used for matching and merging records.
+• Business keys: key definitions used for matching and merging records.

 Mappings are essential for generating ETL/ELT code — stored procedures, views, or scripts that move and transform data between layers of your solution.